vaish2020561/netflix-gpt/README.md

 -> add hardcoded vlalues to contants file
 -> register for TMDB Api and get access token
 -> get data from TMDB now paying movie lis API
+-> custom hooks for now plalying movies
+-> created movieSlice
+-> Update the store with the movies data
+-> planning for mai Container and secondary container -> Update store with tailer video Data
+-> Embedded the youtube video and make it autoplay and mute -> added tailwind

 # features